AI Assistant & Intelligence Workflows

 The assistant is grounded in curated knowledge about TRADEOS.tech's operational behavior — not generic trading theory.
 When you ask about a circuit breaker trip, the assistant understands how the DrawdownBreaker escalation works, how state persists across restarts, and what conditions trigger lockouts.
 When you ask about regime detection, it understands the HMM state space and how the BOCD override interacts with regime dwell requirements.

 This domain knowledge is curated and maintained separately from the assistant's underlying language model, so it reflects the actual behavior of your running system rather than textbook definitions.
+For public-intelligence answers, source evidence remains the authority and the model only explains or rewrites what the evidence supports.

 Live Context Integration